 Today, from Travel Codex, a look at the lighter side of travel.
 Before bankruptcy, Hertz was the innovator and leader in car rentals.

-With travel in shambles, here is a travel blog that will put a smile on your face and hopefully make you laugh.
+Here is a travel blog that will put a smile on your face and hopefully make you laugh.
+We have gotten used over the years to the multitude of options when it comes to vehicle rentals.
+From Sprinter Van Rentals that can make for a fun and easy trip, to RVs and even more specialized vehicles for more technical treks, there is no shortage of fun options one can rely on to take a break from it all.
 As we drive down Memory Lane, you will see how Hertz evolved from the 1950s through the 1970s.
 Here is a list of greatest hits seen on the video below:

 - “Let Hertz Put You In The Driver’s Seat” where people magically land in a convertible driving down the road.
 Who needs to wait at the airport for a car?